GeauxWeisbeck4/GeauxWeisbeck4/README.md

 - 👋 Hi, I’m @GeauxWeisbeck4
 - 👀 I’m interested in Full Stack Development, entrepreneurship, and sports.
+- I'm a kind, compassionate, confident, and hard working individual who loves creativity more than anything.
+Full stack development has been the greatest gift.
 - 🌱 I’m currently deploying my first web app that will allow me to market my skills as a Freelance Full Stack Developer.
 - 💞️ I have a goal to build a robust community and develop web applications